Navashakthi Vaibhava: Plot

 After taking leave of the goddess, the group then travels to the Sharadamba Temple in Sringeri.
 While Vishnu, Saubhagya, and the children go to the temple, the tired relatives sit down under a tree.
-As they wish for their tiredness to vanish, a woman appears with a sarangi and plays melodious music.
+They ask Devi and Prasad to play some music, but they don't know how to play an instrument.
+They try, but the relatives insult their music.
+A woman appears with a sarangi, questions the relatives, and then plays melodious music.
 The couple returns and Vishnu wonders who the woman is since she plays soothing music.
 He thinks that the woman is goddess Sharadamba herself.
+Sharadamba casts a spell on the relatives that make them inadvertently reveal the truth about themselves.
 He then propitiates her and she blesses him and his family while also lighting the third lamp for them.

 Next to visit is the Marikamba Temple in Sirsi.
 In the night, when the four are sleeping, the relatives kidnap the sleeping Prasad and Devi, put them in a palanquin, and let them loose on the river.
 Vishnu and Saubhagya look for them everywhere and approach their relatives at the river bank.
 They claim to have not seen them.
 Goddess Marikamba arrives in the form of an aged lady on a coracle and tells them that some valuables are there in the palanquin.
 Vishnu and Saubhagya open it and are shocked to find their children inside.
 They thank the lady and return home happily.
 Before leaving the next morning, they light the fourth lamp.

-They then travel to Horanadu to visit the Annapurneshwari Temple.
-The relatives instead of eating the prasadam, go to a restaurant and eat their fill.
-When they return, their stomachs start aching and they run helter-skelter.
-A woman appears with a bowl of prasadam and gives it to them.
+They then travel to Horanadu to visit the Annapoorneshwari Temple.
+The relatives insult the children while eating the prasada, which makes the children leave hungry.
+Instead of eating the prasadam, the relatives go to a restaurant and eat their fill.
+When they return, their stomachs start aching because of the goddess' magic and they run helter-skelter.
+The goddess as a woman appears with a bowl of food and gives it to them.
 Their stomachs heal.
 At the same time, Vishnu, Saubhagya, and the children are desperately in need of food.
-The merciful goddess appears in disguise and feeds them the prasadam.
+The merciful goddess appears in disguise and feeds them the prasad.
 Vishnu sees that the woman is none other than goddess Annapurneshwari herself.
 Vishnu sings in praise of Annapurneshwari.
 She blesses him and lights the lamp for him.